smy1/swlab/python/README.md

 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
 In this example, the excel file is stored in the main project folder.
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

-In the excel file (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
+In the Excel file (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
 While these names in the excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="280">